 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Pulaski County Criminal Charges and Consequences Under Missouri Law
+Understanding Pulaski County Criminal Penalties and Your Rights Under Missouri Law

 Even a minor conviction in Pulaski County, MO can have lasting consequences.
 A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.